alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

 Choose the collection of destination
 ************************************

-* Select the collection of destination, in the drop-down list of the available collections (3).
+* Select the collection for destination in the drop-down menu (3).

 .. image:: ../../images/Upload-prezone3.jpg
     :align: center